 This study was conducted alongside United Nations Office for Drug and Crime (UNODC), in a National Drug use assessment in Pakistan, conducting 4600 problem drug user interviews and 1225 Key Informant interviews in 23 districts across all 04 provinces and Northern areas of Pakistan.
 The project also entails conducting data management, monitoring and field technical support for smooth implementation of the survey and ensure adherence to the data collection protocols.

-HIV prevalence and associated risk behaviors in selected prisons in Pakistan
+HIV prevalence and associated risk behaviours in selected prisons in Pakistan

-Mapping of the Most at Risk Adolescents and Especially Vulnerable Adolescents in thriteen cities of Pakistan
+Mapping of the Most at Risk Adolescents and Especially Vulnerable Adolescents in thirteen cities of Pakistan

 The objective of the study is to estimate the size of MARA and EVA through geographical mapping in thirteen cities across Pakistan.
 Furthermore, the extent and types of risk behaviours prevalent among these groups will be determined.
 The role of CGPH Pakistan in this study is to provide technical support in planning, designing and implementation.